HotRodd/plants_seedling_classification_project/README.md

 # plants_seedling_classification_project
-mage classification using CNNs Course: Introduction to Computer Vision To identify the plant seedlings species from 12 different species using a convolutional neural network
+Image classification using CNNs featuring an introduction to Computer Vision to identify the plant seedlings species from 12 different species using a convolutional neural network.

+### Skills & Tools Covered
+* Keras
+* CNN
+* Working with images
+* Computer Vision